 Appendix: Model selection for Regression problems

-Once you’re done selecting your model, click Deploy to deploy your model.
+Once you’re done selecting your model, click Deploy the Model to deploy your model.

 4. Deploying your models

 Deploying your models allow you to make predictions on a new set of input data.
 This usually involves publishing a REST API endpoint to which you can send data to and receive predictions from.